sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

         ○ Apply styles using multiple approaches for clean design ○ Explore CSS-in-JS libraries like Emotion or Styled Components ○ Learn about CSS modules and their benefits
+        ○ Use Sass for advanced styling
         ○ Material-UI Framework: Leverage Material-UI for pre-designed components and consistent theming
+    • Performance Optimization (Intro):
+        ○ Understand the basics of React.memo for optimizing component rendering (details in Advanced Track)
     • Redux/Context API:
         ○ Manage global state and structure application flow
     • Type Checking: